DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ## Teaching salaries

-All recently qualified teachers will have a starting salary of at least £28,000.
+All qualified teachers will have a starting salary of at least £28,000.
 This will be higher for teachers working in and around London.

 ### Qualified teacher salary